apotheon/shafd/README.md

 standardized approaches to defining non-default paths on an individual basis.

 The XDG BDS itself, however, suffers some problems.
-For example, it does not take into account any filesystem hierarchy practices apart from the FHS in
+For example, it does not take into account any filesystem hierarchy practices apart from the FHS in its considerations, unless it takes them into account by consciously contradicting them.
+It makes decisions about how to organize things within FHS-compliant virtual filesystem hierarchies that interpret the FHS in ways that may prove counterproductive for both developers and users, such as by making the necessities of auxiliary file tracking and default degradation overly complex and difficult to find.
+It also uses interpretations of the FHS in ways that may tend to harm portability.

+### De Facto POSIX/Unix Standard

+more to come

 ## Conclusion